Crystal-Spider/just-vertical-slabs/README.md

 - All slab items have at least 1 crafting recipe using at least 1 block and, if more blocks are used, they are all the same.

 These assumptions work 99% of cases, however in the remote case that for some reason a mod adds slabs that don't have the correct tag or can't be crafted from their block variant, the corresponding vertical slabs can't and won't be added.

+## Mod Improvement
+**Help wanted!**
+There are a few points this mod is lacking in and I'd like to improve it, however I don't have nearly enough time nor energy to do so.
+For this reason I'm looking for someone that would be available to help improve this project (for free of course).
+If you think you are interested in becoming a co-author, help improve this mod and expand its ecosystem, please contact me with a message on [CurseForge](https://www.curseforge.com/private-messages/send?recipient=crystal_spider_).

 ## License and right of use
 Feel free to use this mod for any modpack or video, just be sure to give credit and possibly link [here](https://github.com/Nyphet/just-vertical-slabs#readme).